MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/how-to-investigate-sensor-detections-in-a-device-inventory.md

 ### Delete inactive devices

-Devices you delete from the Inventory are removed from the map and won't be calculated when generating Defender for IoT reports, for example Data Mining, Risk Assessment, and Attack Vector reports.
+Devices you delete from the Inventory are removed from the map and won't be calculated when generating Defender for IoT reports, for example, Data Mining, Risk Assessment, and Attack Vector reports.

 You'll be prompted to record a reason for deleting devices.
-This information, as well as the time/date and number of devices deleted, appears in the Event timeline.
+This information, as well as the date/time and number of devices deleted, appears in the Event timeline.

 **To delete inactive devices:**